Olive Maturity Index Explained – Why It’s So Important

 Knowing the maturity index of olives is extremely important for olive growers who want to produce high-quality olive oil.
 Harvesting olives only a few days too soon or a few days too late can play a significant role in olive oil quality.

-The olive maturity index is mathematical that excludes human error, and that’s the biggest reason why more and more olive growers are using it before going to harvest olives.
+The olive maturity index is mathematical and excludes human error, and that’s the biggest reason why more and more olive growers are using it before going to harvest olives.

 To calculate OMI (Olive maturity index), go to your olive farm and randomly pick 100 olives.
 Don’t pick all 100 olives from one tree; make sure to pick them from various trees.
 Now that you have 100 randomly picked olives, you should divide them into eight categories I showed you above.
 Just make sure to check the description of each category and divide olives according to that.